GCPE2023/GCPE2023.github.io/Day02/README.md

 ## Hands-On: Host your Website on Firebase

-This manual is written by Dominic Chong, edited by by [Lim Jun Yi](https://github.com/LimJY03).
+This manual is written by [Dominic Chong Rong Yau](https://github.com/dominicchong), edited by by [Lim Jun Yi](https://github.com/LimJY03).

 > In the workshop today, we will host our website on Firebase.